-Have you ever wondered if listening to your intuition is all you need when it comes to raising your children or what it needs to raise happy, healthy & successful children?
+Have you ever wondered how to get it right when it comes to raising your child, if listening to your intuition is all you need when it comes to raising your children or what it needs to raise happy, healthy & successful children?
 Well, you are not alone!
 One day I had a conversation with a psychotherapist who was in her forties.
 She was sitting next to me with her colorful dress, and we spoke about parenting.
 I love colorful dresses, too.
 I was in a great mood.
 She said: “I believe parents or future parents who feel a bit anxious, should not read any books about parenting or education.”

 What?
 She just had finished her sentence, I gulped, took a deep breath trying to hide my trembling body.
 My heart dropped.
 I just had decided to write a book about mastering the art of raising happy, healthy & successful children.
 I immediately saw the picture of my book in the bookshop nobody wanted to buy, but not only that.
 I saw closing bookshops in front of my eyes, train- ing rooms being empty.
 Was advice on parenting useless?
 That was just not possible.
 I had to think about people like Thomas Gordon, Dorothy Ellen.
 Their books helped millions of parents.
 Their contribution made the world so much richer and helped so many people to become a better parent, me too by the way.
 I had considered myself anxious about parenting for a long time.
 Not knowing which behavior was harmful and which one not, would not have made me feel better.
 The contrary was the case.
 Not knowing would have increased my anxiety.
 Coming from the corporate word I knew that many companies paid much attention to preventing risks, so I was wondering why parents did not?
 Strange as there was a reason for it: We talk about risk prevention at the workplace to make people feel safe.
 So when it comes to parenting, I should swim in the ocean after the ship- wreck in whatever direction just hoping to land safely?
 I felt con- fused.
 What was about my book project?
 Made it no sense and couldn’t we prepare for being a parent?
 Was there no technique, no strategy?
 I tried to calm down.
 Maybe I had not understood her correctly.
 So I asked her one more time: